-The total number of consumer complaints received by the Insurance Department increased from 2012 to 2016, declined from 2017 to 2020, and then increased during 2021.
+The total number of consumer complaints received by the Insurance Department increased from 2013 to 2016, declined from 2017 to 2020, and then increased during 2021 and 2022.
 Consumers continue to contact the Insurance Department in significant numbers.
 The number of consumer complaints increased during the early implementation of the ACA, but has started to decline towards pre-ACA levels.
-During 2021, the number of complaints increased by 21 percent.
-Another important trend over the last seven years has been an increase in the number of complaints related to the issue of balance billing, where a health care provider bills the patient for the difference between the provider's charge and the amount paid by health insurance.
-Balance billing complaints accounted for about 10 percent of all consumer complaints from 2015 to 2017, about 16 percent during 2018, about 8 percent during 2019, about 10 percent during 2020, and about 6 percent during 2021.
+From 2021 to 2022, the number of complaints increased by about 20 percent.
+Another important trend over the last eight years has been an increase in the number of complaints related to the issue of balance billing, where a health care provider bills the patient for the difference between the provider's charge and the amount paid by health insurance.
+Balance billing complaints accounted for about 10 percent of all consumer complaints from 2015 to 2017, about 16 percent during 2018, about 8 percent during 2019, about 10 percent during 2020, about 6 percent during 2021, and about 3 percent during 2022.
 In response to this pattern in Utah and other states, the federal government passed the No Surprises Act.
 This new law addresses the issue of balance billing and provides consumer protections for surprise medical billing.
 This federal law applies to individual and group health benefit plans and took effect on January 1, 2022.

 In addition to consumer complaints, the Insurance Department receives and processes requests from consumers for an independent review of their denied claims by an Independent Review Organization (IRO).
-The number of independent reviews remained relatively stable from 2012 to 2014, increased during 2015 and 2016, remained stable during 2017, increased during 2018, and then declined during 2019 to 2021.
-From 2020 to 2021, the number of requests for independent reviews decreased by about 7 percent.
+The number of independent reviews remained stable from 2013 to 2014, increased during 2015 and 2016, remained stable during 2017, increased during 2018, declined during 2019 to 2021, and increased during 2022.
+From 2021 to 2022, the number of requests for independent reviews increased by about 18 percent.